mikepthomas/projects/_posts/printer.md

 The heated bed is then attached to the hot bed aluminium plate with 4 springs and wing nuts to allow the bed to be levelled.

-**_NOTE:_** I added M3 Nuts here before adding the springs to stop the screws rotating countersink of the heated bed when adjusting the bed with the wing nuts.
+**_NOTE:_** I added M3 Nuts here before adding the springs to stop the screws rotating in the countersink of the heated bed when adjusting the bed with the wing nuts.

 #### Parts Used